-In recent years, there has been much progress in a holistic approach to treating fatty liver disease with such things as a cleansing diet, liver detox diet and flush, as well as a diet of cleansing foods.
+In recent years, there has been much progress in a holistic approach to treating fatty liver disease with such things as a liver cleanse, detox or flush.

-While diet and lifestyle changes is currently the best way to reverse NALFD (see below), your liver can also benefit from homeopathic treatments, such as this detox spray.
+While diet and healthy lifestyle changes are currently the best way to reverse NALFD (see below), your liver can also benefit from homeopathic treatments, such as this detox spray.

-Milk thistle extract (silybin) and chelidonium majus are some traditional herbs used to help the liver.
-Scientific studies of these herbs (see here and here) show promising results in helping the liver.
+Milk thistle extract (silybin) and Chelidonium majus are some traditional herbs used to help the liver.
+Scientific studies of these herbs show promising results in helping the liver.

-This is an attractive prospect to a lot of people who don’t like the modern tendency of the medical profession to try and treat everything with often toxic drugs that often do more harm than good.
+This is an attractive prospect to a lot of people who don’t like the modern tendency of the medical profession to try and treat everything with often toxic drugs that could possibly do more harm than good.

 If you stop and really pay attention to the long list of potential side effects for many prescriptions medicines, it’s a classic case of throwing out the baby with the bath water.
 You may get rid of some symptoms of your original complaint, only to get whammied with more that are far worse than what you had to begin with.